Sacred Valley Peru, Maras, Moray and Inca Ruins in Pisac

 6. Ollantaytambo Fortress

-He is Quechua, of indigenous descendance, and probably has a much more tongue-twisting name in his native language.
-He is accompanied by a young driver who is responsible for us getting there safely by the winding mountain roads.
+He is Quechua, of indigenous descent, and probably has a much more tongue-twisting name in his native language.
+He is accompanied by a young driver, who is responsible for us getting there safely by the winding mountain roads.

-We have after thorough online research found and bought the two-day Machu Picchu and Sacred Valley tour through a Peruvian agency.
-This tour will cover both Machu Picchu and the most important Inca ruins in the Sacred Valley as well as a number of other sights on the way, including the Incan agricultural area Moray and the Maras salt pans.
-Surprisingly, it turns out to be a private tour for just the five of us, even if we have booked and only paid for a group tour!
+We have, after thorough online research, found and bought the two-day Machu Picchu and Sacred Valley tour through a Peruvian agency.
+This tour will cover Machu Picchu and the most important Inca ruins in the Sacred Valley, plus several other sights, including the Incan agricultural area Moray and the Maras salt pans.
+Surprisingly, it turns out to be a private tour for just the five of us, even if we had booked and only paid for a group tour!

 ‘Sacred Valley Peru, Maras, Moray and Inca Ruins in Pisac’

 We are picked up by car at our hotel in Cusco at 7 a.m.
-Soon we realise that, even if young, the driver is very competent and safe in his driving.
-He takes us proficiently up the narrow hairpin roads that at first glance seem impossible due to appalling traffic congestion.
+Soon, we realise that, even if young, the driver is very competent.
+He takes us proficiently up the narrow hairpin roads that, at first glance, seem impossible due to appalling traffic congestion.

 Crime rate Peru/your country